 The obligations of the Bank under the 3(a)(2) Subordinated Notes will be guaranteed on a subordinated basis by the Guarantor pursuant to a Subordinated Guarantee.
 For so long as any Existing Subordinated Note is outstanding, the Guarantor's obligations under the Subordinated Guarantee constitute and will constitute direct, unconditional, unsecured and subordinated obligations of the Guarantor and rank and will rank pari passu with all other present and future unsecured, unconditional and ordinary subordinated obligations of the Bank.
-Subject to applicable law, in the event of the voluntary liquidation of the Bank, bankruptcy proceedings or any other similar proceedings affecting the Bank, the rights to payment of a holder of any 3(a)(2) Subordinated Notes under the Subordinated Guarantee shall be subordinated to the full payment of unsubordinated reditors of the Bank (including depositors) but, subject to such payment in full, a holder of 3(a)(2) Subordinated Notes shall be paid under the Subordinated Guarantee in priority to prêts participatifs granted to the Bank, titres participatifs issued by the Bank and any Undated Deeply Subordinated Notes (obligations dites "super subordonnées" i.e. engagements subordonnés de dernier rang) issued by the Bank.
+Subject to applicable law, in the event of the voluntary liquidation of the Bank, bankruptcy proceedings or any other similar proceedings affecting the Bank, the rights to payment of a holder of any 3(a)(2) Subordinated Notes under the Subordinated Guarantee shall be subordinated to the full payment of unsubordinated reditors of the Bank (including depositors) but, subject to such payment in full, a holder of 3(a)(2) Subordinated Notes shall be paid under the Subordinated Deeply Subordinated Notes (obligations dites "super subordonnées" i.e. engagements subordonnées de dernier rang) issued by the Bank.
 The Subordinated Guarantee is available for inspection at the principal office of the Fiscal and Paying Agent.